-This February Northern Broadsides will bring their eagerly awaited, and rare revival, of J.M Barrie’s Quality Street.
-The production will premiere in Halifax at The Viaduct Theatre, a super underground performance space and home to the Northern Broadsides.
+Northern Broadsides bring us their eagerly awaited, and rare revival, of J.M Barrie’s Quality Street.
+The production premieres in Halifax at The Viaduct Theatre, a super underground performance space and home to the Northern Broadsides.

 Quality Street will be Laurie Sansom’s debut production as Artistic Director of Northern Broadsides.
 It’s quite apt that the show will open in Halifax – the home of Quality Street – one of the UK’s most popular brand of chocolates, as the play was so popular in its day that it actually gave the chocolates their name.
 Following its hometown premiere, the production heads to The Lowry as the next date on the tour.